artemis-ag/artemis_api_python/README.md

 You'll need to use OAuth 2.0 and the [Authorization Code Flow](https://auth0.com/docs/flows/authorization-code-flow) to authenticate and interact with the Artemis Ag API

-Additional details regarding the Artemis API is also available on the [Artemis developer website](https://developer.artemisag.com/)
+Additional details regarding the Artemis API is also available on the [Artemis developer website](https://developer.artemisag.com/) and the [API's documentation website](https://portal.artemisag.com/api/docs)

 ### Create an app and generate an authorization code